hadarAlonCode/crm_system_client/README.md

 ### login:

-You can currently log in to the site with the demo account *The option to add new user will be added later
+You can currently log in to the site with the demo account or create new acount